isaacullah/isaacullah.github.io/about/index.md

 ### My Publications

 Please see my [Google Scholar Citation Index page](http://scholar.google.com/citations?hl=en&user=Rrg5NlUAAAAJ) for a complete list of my publications, their citation indices, and lists of works that cite them.
-Downloadable PDF's of some of my publications can be found on my [Academia.edu page](https://asu.academia.edu/IsaacUllah).
+Downloadable PDF's of some of my publications can be found on my [Academia.edu page](https://asu.academia.edu/IsaacUllah) or on my [ResearchGate.net page](https://www.researchgate.net/profile/Isaac_Ullah).

 * * *